miya0001/presenpress/readme.txt

 == Description ==

-This plugin allows you to craete presentation with reveal.js.
+This plugin allows you to craete presentation.
 These presentations are able to control by gestures of the Leap Motion.

 = Supported Gestures =